rozenn-pineau/Drought-paper/README.md

 ## (2) using GEMMA with and without relatedness matrix

-To use the ancestry calls with gemma, I frist had to reformat it to bimbam format :
+To use the ancestry calls with gemma, I first had to reformat it to bimbam format :

 ```